frzyc/genshin-optimizer/README.md

 # WE NEED HELP!

-Are you a web developer who is looking to contribute to the most over-engineered Genshin website every made?
+Are you a web developer who is looking to contribute to the most over-engineered Genshin website ever made?
 Can you distinguish which one of the following is a pokemon?

 ```
-React MaterialUI nx ekans GraphQL git metapod NextJS discord.js vite nodeJS emotion prisma Agumon tessract.js typescript bun webpack next-auth jest
+React MaterialUI nx ekans GraphQL git metapod NextJS discord.js vite nodeJS emotion prisma Agumon tessract.js typescript bun sawk webpack next-auth jest
 ```

 If you have knowledge in some(or any) of those techonology mentioned above, or are hoping to learn in an actively-developed app with thousands of users, please join our (discord)[https://discord.gg/CXUbQXyfUs]!
 We'd love to work with you.